hritik5102/Webpack-Babel-SWC/README.md

-## Webpack + Babel + SWC ✨
+# Webpack + Babel + SWC ✨

-In this project, we will dive into the process of creating a React project structure right from scratch.
-We will also learn how to generate both development and production builds of React by utilizing Webpack as a bundler, and Babel as a code transpiler.
-Additionally, we will explore how to use SWC, which is an alternative code transpiler for Babel.
-It’s noteworthy that SWC is 20 times faster than Babel on a single thread, and 70 times faster on four cores.
+In this project, we will dive into the process of creating a React project structure from scratch.
+We will also learn how to generate both development and production builds of React by utilizing Webpack as a bundler and Babel as a code transpiler.
+Additionally, we will explore how to use SWC, which is an alternative code transpiler to Babel.
+It’s noteworthy that SWC is 20 times faster than Babel on a single thread and 70 times faster on four cores.

-If you're not familiarized with Babel and SWC, check this below repository
+If you aren't familiar with Babel and SWC, check out this repository.
 - [Fundamentals of babel](https://github.com/hritik5102/Fundamentals-of-babel)
 - [Fundamentals of SWC](https://github.com/hritik5102/Fundamentals-of-SWC)

-### Follow the below steps
+# Follow the below steps

-**Create package.json file**
+### Create a `package.json` file

 ```bash
 $ npm init -y
 ```

-**Install a react dependancy**
+### Install a react dependency

 ```bash
 $ npm i react react-dom
 ```

-**Create a index.js file under `src` directory**
+### Create an `index.js` file under `src` directory

 ```jsx
 import React from "react";